rrothwell/retro-6802-max-mc/README.md

 | RTS    | CTS |
 | 0V     | Gnd |

-The dongle is attached to the board and to a Mac using a Min-USB to serial cable in this case.
+The dongle is attached to the board and to a Mac using a Mini-USB to serial cable in this case.

 In the MacOS terminal application issue the command to show the available USB serial devices.
 `